resoai/TileBoard-addon/addon/README.md

 * Make sure that you have Home Assistant 0.77 or greater installed as only new authentication system is supported from now on
 * Configure a `configFolder` path in configuration tab.
 This path should be a folder inside `config`.
 * In the configurated folder add your config file(s).
 Feel free to add a `images` folder to add your own images.
+* If you want to use custom.css, place it in `configFolder` as custom.css

 ## Links